3 Key Ingredients to Lifecycle Marketing

-The results are out – on average loyal customers are worth up to 10 times as much as their first purchase (white house office of consumer affairs).
+On average, loyal customers are worth up to 10 times as much as their first purchase.
 The big question is how do you gain these high value customers and keep them engaged with your brand?
-The answer is lifecycle marketing – a key component of Retention Marketing.
+The answer is lifecycle marketing – a key component of retention marketing.
 An effective lifecycle marketing strategy is the most precise way to send your customer the right message at the right time.

 Lifecycle marketing uses data analysis to profile and predict where customers are at critical points in their consumer lifecycle such as their level of engagement, spending habits and lifetime value.
 Targeted and timely campaigns are then sent to drive repurchasing and encourage customer advocacy.

 ReSci’s CEO, Jerry Jao states: “Retention marketing centers around timely and relevant communication to generate repeat purchases.
 You have to know how to market to those customers in a way that’s relevant and with a value proposition that gets them back in the door.”

 “Relevant emails drive 18 times more revenue than broadcast emails” – Jupiter Research

 The most effective way of implementing lifecycle marketing campaigns is by breaking customers down into four different groups – Interested Prospects, Engaged Customers, Inactive Customers and Advocates.
 Interested Prospects are email recipients who have requested communication with your business; Engaged Customers are currently active with your brand through purchases and communications; Inactive Customers have stopped purchasing and opening your emails; Advocates are customers that continue purchasing and tell all their friends about your brand.